B I T T E R S W E E T : A Semi-Natural Anthrome

 Traces: Animal trails, deer teeth, fur, bones, feces

 Deer teeth and fur lay scattered across the ground.
 Remnants of bones stuck out as a bright white against the browns and greens of the forest floor.
-I followed the tracks until I came across what I believed to be a coyote hangout.
-It was a series of trafficked paths that centered around a decent sized stream.
+I followed the tracks until I came across a series of trafficked paths that centered around a decent sized stream.
 A large fallen tree with tangled roots was like a coyote throne- there was a nice pile of coyote sized feces and a decently chewed up deer hip bone that someone had saved for later.
 I found funny misplaced ‘toys’ including an ancient deflated soccer ball, a tennis ball, and some sort of plastic oil can that had been chewed and dented with teeth marks.
-I found it fascinating to imagine wild animals playing with discarded items like a dog with his chew toy.
 Later that day I found larger bones and the spine of a young deer.

 Location: between highways, adjacent to swamplands, Old Lyme, CT

-In addition to the coyote, I incorporate the whitetail deer into my project as a species I am familiar with personally, and one that thrives close to human settlements.
-The Whitetail Deer represents an animal which thrives as a consequence of our disruption of the balanced ecosystem.
-Since we killed off natural predators - the wolf and the cougar- the whitetail deer population has increased substantially.
+In addition to the coyote, I incorporate the whitetail deer into my project as a species known to thrive close to human settlements.
 Overpopulation of the whitetail deer is a growing problem in New England.
 In too many numbers, whitetail deer can be extremely destructive to forest ecosystems since they eat young plants on the forest floor and avoid eating invasive plant species.
-This allows for invasive plants -such as the bittersweet vine- to take over, overcrowding and preventing native species of plants to grow.
+This allows for invasive plants -such as the bittersweet vine- to overcrowd and prevent native species of plants to grow.
 I bring the whitetail deer into my project because it not only represents another species that thrives among human populations, but it also has the potential to symbolize the consequence of human attempts to control nature.
 Interestingly, the coyote is physically adapting and evolving to fulfill the wolf’s initial role in keeping deer populations controlled.
 Coyote are growing in size, learning to hunt in packs, and are actively introducing whitetail deer into their diet.

 Location and Environment: